 Author Linda Buckmaster will offer a special writing class at Hidden Valley Nature Center from 10 a.m. to 2 p.m. on Saturday, Oct.
 23.

-This workshop is for writers of all levels and interests, from newbies in creative writing to more experienced writers who want to expand their work to professionals who want to bring more creativity into their writing at work.
-Whether they write poetry or prose, each participant will work at their own level.
+This workshop is for writers of all levels and interests – from newbies in creative writing to more experienced writers who want to expand their work to professionals who want to bring more creativity into their writing at work.
+Whether it’s poetry or prose, each participant will work at their own level.

 To register for the course, go to midcoastconservancy.org/events/writing-place-landscape-people-and-the-natural-world.